claustromaniac/detect-cloudflare-plus/README.md

 - Hides the icon instead of changing its color to grey or green, when appropriate.

 This fork is not listed on AMO, but you can download the signed XPI from [here](https://github.com/claustromaniac/detect-cloudflare-PA/releases).

+### Privacy Policy
+This extension neither collects nor shares *any* kind of information whatsoever.